lorainemg/fuzzy-inference-system/README.md

-# fuzzy-inference-system
+# Fuzzy Inference System

-This repository contains the implementation of a Fuzzy Inference System.

-An inference system is made up of 4 main components: a knowledge base, fuzzification systems, inference systems, and defuzzification systems.
+This repository contains an implementation of a Fuzzy Inference System (FIS), a framework that emulates human reasoning by mapping inputs to outputs using fuzzy logic.
+The system comprises four main components: a knowledge base, fuzzification module, inference engine, and defuzzification module.

+## Introduction

+A Fuzzy Inference System is designed to model complex systems by applying a set of fuzzy rules to input data, resulting in outputs that can handle uncertainty and imprecision.
+This approach is widely used in control systems, decision-making, and pattern recognition.

+## Features

+- **Fuzzification**: Converts crisp input values into degrees of membership across various fuzzy sets using different membership functions.
+- **Fuzzy Operations**: Supports fundamental operations such as union and intersection on fuzzy sets.
+- **Inference Engine**: Applies a set of fuzzy rules to the fuzzified inputs to derive fuzzy outputs.
+- **Defuzzification**: Transforms the fuzzy outputs into crisp values for practical use.

 ## Fuzzification